Infant/Toddler Early Intervention Services for Children Birth to 3 Years

 -

-If you have tried to work with your EI providers and service coordinator but your child’s needs are not being met, each state has a dispute resolution process or educational law center that can help you.
+If you have tried to work with your EI providers and service coordinator, but your child’s needs are still not being met, each state has an educational law center that can help.

-Reviewed August 2024 by Marsha Gerdes, PhD; Sherita Williams MS, PHMA, Casey Hoffman, PhD
+Reviewed March 2026 by Sherita Williams, MS, PHMA; Casey Hoffman, PhD